imazen/resizer/Plugins/SqlReader/readme.md

 * Can serve non-image data if desired
 * Compatible with CloudFront and DiskCache
-* Supports modified-date comparison between SQL and the filesystem so updated versions of cached files are detected
+* Supports modified-date comparison between SQL and the file system so updated versions of cached files are detected
 * Easy to configure